-What year did you start tattooing: 2008
+What year did you start tattooing: i started tattoing in 2009

-Do you have any special training: I started my apprenticeship in 2008 at a local tattoo parlor in the small town in central California.
+Where did you apprentice?: I did my apprenticeship in 2008 at a local tattoo parlor in the small town of fresno.
 From there on I moved my way up into mastering my self in the arts of black and grey as well as color and script .
 I also do many arts of all sorts as in painting, sketches and pastels and charcoal.
 Art is a passion I had for many years growing up an I look forward to pursuing my life long career.

-How did you get into tattooing: I was in college when I first started tattooing my father was a tattooer and made me my first homemade machine every since I've been in love with the art and craft of tattooing
+How did you get into tattooing: How did you get into tattooing: I was in college when I first started tattooing my father was a tattooer and made me my first homemade machine every since I've been in love with the art and craft of tattooing